awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ------

 This command decrypts the encrypted copy of the `Finance.log` file and writes it to a `Finance.log.clear` file in the `Finance` directory\.
+To decrypt data encrypted under three CMKs, you can specify the same three CMKs or any subset of them\.
+This example specifies only one of the CMKs\.

-To tell the AWS Encryption CLI which AWS KMS CMKs use to decrypt your data, use the **key** attribute of the `--wrapping-keys` parameter\.
-You must permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the CMKs you specify\.
+To tell the AWS Encryption CLI which AWS KMS CMKs to use to decrypt your data, use the **key** attribute of the `--wrapping-keys` parameter\.
+When decrypting with CMKs, the value of the **key** attribute must be a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.

+You must have permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the CMKs you specify\.
 For more information, see [ Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.

-For example, to decrypt data encrypted under three CMKs, you can specify the same three CMKs or any subset of them\.
-This example specifies only one of the CMKs\.

 ------
 #### [ Bash ]